 Starting in the spring, registered riders will receive email newsletters containing suggested gear lists and other information including the cue sheet and detailed itinerary.
 There’s so much to see and do on this route you can’t possibly do it all, so we’ll supply a laundry list of possibilities including many historic sites, side trips to parks, hot springs, and several museums.

-For more information, read our FAQs Check out some Columbia Gorge highlights and attractions.
+For more information, read our FAQs and check out some Columbia Gorge highlights.
 In addition, the downloadable ODOT Columbia Gorge Bike Map provides a useful overview of much of the area we’ll cover.

 There are two ways to register:

 OR print, complete and sign a registration form and mail with a check payable to PWTC.